 Controller: is the person who or organisations which determine the purposes for which, and the means by which, any personal data is processed.
 They are responsible for establishing practices and policies in line with Data Protection Legislation.
 We are the data controller of all personal data used in our business for our own purposes.

-Criminal Convictions Data: personal data relating to criminal convictions and offences, including Personal Data relating to criminal allegations and proceedings.

-Data Retention Policy: explains how the organisation classifies and manages the retention and disposal of its information.
-Time periods for retention are set out in the retention schedule [attached to the Data Retention Policy].
+Criminal Convictions Data: personal data relating to criminal convictions and offences, including Personal its information.
+Time periods for retention are set out in the retention schedule [attached to the Data